robn/Test-Consul/README.md

 ## datadir

-Returns the path to the data dir.
+Returns the path to the data dir, if one was set.

 # SEE ALSO